Painting a Spanish Church by Paul Weaver

 About Paul Weaver

-Paul Weaver is a full-time artist, tutor and demonstrator.
+Paul Weaver is a full-time artist, tutor and demonstrator based in Bristol, UK.
 His primary inspirations are light and atmospheric effects.
 Townscapes, markets and the bustle of the city are favourite subjects, as well as landscape, marine and coastal scenes.
 He currently specialises in watercolour, but also enjoys working in oil, acrylic and line and wash.

 He is a demonstrator for St Cuthbert’s Mill and a regular contributor for ‘The Artist’ magazine.
 He is an elected member of the Pure Watercolour Society.